Wastewater Treatment

 Administration/Control

 State-certified plant operators are on duty 24 hours a day to monitor and control the treatment process.
-The plant is fully automated and has a state-of-the-art computer system which provides operators with accurate and up-to-date information.
+The plant is fully automated and has a state-of-the-art computer system that provides operators with accurate and up-to-date information.

 Educational Information